OperationSpark/hangman/README.md

 Now open up the index.html file inside of the hangman folder, this is where you will be working today.

-1 - Create a Phrase
+1 - Create a phrase
 -------------------

 Let's start really simple.
 In the Javascript Declare a variable called `phrase`, store any phrase you want inside of it, and output to the console.